gasparl/expapp/docs/TUTORIAL.md

 simulated via dedicated JS functions.
 This is particularly relevant to behavioral data collection, where a lengthy and strenuous examination, such as hundreds of trials measuring key responses, can be run with automatized simulations of keypresses.
-For the SST in the boilerplate, the simulation functions for testing are all in the “*sim\_test.js*” file.
+For the SST in the template, the simulation functions for testing are all in the “*sim\_test.js*” file.
 The function executing keypress simulation can be made available or unavailable via dedicated functions (`test_on()` and `test_off()`).